degenmugenGaetan/llamabomb/README.md

 Default controls are: `Arrow Keys` to move, `Space` to place bomb

 ##  TODO
-  use llama image instead of bomberman fix minor bug better ui for ao interaction add a leaderboard nft of score
+  use llama image instead of bomberman;
+  fix minor bug;
+  better ui for ao interaction;
+  add a leaderboard;
+  nft of score

 ## GAME